Baltimore Ravens vs. Cincinnati Bengals

 It is no longer a tie for the number of conference championships as Cincinnati bumped their total to 3 last season and Baltimore has 2.
 In their division, the Bengals have won 10 championships and the Ravens have won 6.
 The Bengals have the most recent championship last season.

 Ravens vs. Bengals Rivalry Outlook

 It is pretty incredible to see how far this rivalry has come, especially in the past fifteen years.
 Both of these teams have bright futures with young talent, and they both have ownership that has been known to draft well.
-For the Bengals, look out for young guys like RB Joe Mixon, WR Tyler Boyd, WR John Ross, FS Jessie Bates III, and MLB Nick Vigil.
+For the Bengals, look out for young guys like QB Joe Burrow, RB Joe Mixon, WR Tyler Boyd, FS Jessie Bates III, and DL Sam Hubbard.
 For the Ravens, keep an eye on electric QB Lamar Jackson as well as TE Mark Andrews.